-Measure 2-Year Target (2019) 4-Year Target (2021) Percentage of NHS bridges by deck area in "Good" condition ≥ 50% $\geq 50\%$ Percentage of NHS bridges by deck area in "poor" condition ≤ 3% ≤ 3%
+Measure 2-Year Target (2019) 4-Year Target (2021) Percentage of NHS bridges by deck area in "Good" condition ≥ 50% ≥ 50% Percentage of NHS bridges by deck area in "poor" condition ≤ 3% ≤ 3%

 Any Iowa DOT sponsored pavement and bridge projects within the MPO area were determined in alignment with the Iowa Transportation Asset Management Plan (TAMP) and the pavement and bridge performance measures.
 The TAMP connects Iowa in Motion 2045 and system/modal plans to Iowa DOT's Five-Year Program and the STIP.
-Iowa in Motion 2045 defines a vision for the transportation system over the next 20 years, while the Five-Year Program and STIP identify specific investments over the next four to five years.
-The TAMP has a 10-year planning horizon and helps ensure that investments in the Five-Year Program and STIP are consistent with Iowa DOT's longer-term vision.
-Starting in 2019, the TAMP will also integrate the pavement and bridge performance targets.
+Iowa in Motion 2045 defines a vision

-The Iowa DOT conferred with numerous stakeholder groups, including the DMATS and local owners of NHS assets, as part of its target setting process.
+The Iowa DOT conferred with numerous stakeholder groups, including DMATS and local owners of NHS assets, as part of its target setting process.
 The methodology used to set targets used current and historical data on condition and funding to forecast future condition.
 Asset management focuses on performing the right treatment at the right time to optimize investments and outcomes.
 Management systems are utilized to predict bridge and pavement needs and help determine the amount of funding needed for stewardship of the system.
 The TAMP discusses the major investment categories that the Commission allocates funding through.
 Once the Commission approves the funding for these categories, Iowa DOT recommends the allocation of the funds to specific projects using the processes described in the TAMP.
 Pavement and bridge projects are programmed to help meet the desired program outcomes documented in the TAMP.